 In the US, Natural Cycles wants to find a mix of marketing channels that will enable it to target a very specific audience with its ads.
 Facebook is one definite possibility; it’s looking into others.

-“Our main goal for the next year is launching and growing in the US – without any backlash,” says Berglund.
+“Our main goal for the next year is launching and growing in the US – without any negative press or backlash,” says Berglund.
 “But of course we also want to come back in the UK and Sweden, straightening out any misunderstanding and explaining who Natural Cycles is great for.”

 Get the Sifted Newsletter